Depression-Era Cooking Tips Worth Trying Today

 Here’s expert advice on how to grow a vegetable garden virtually anywhere.

 Breakfast foods are like pancakes are affordable and delicious.
 “My sisters, mother and I ate hotcakes morning, noon and night,” says Donna Shepherd of Anderson, California.
 “Mother flavoured them differently for each meal.
 First she used grated orange peel, then vanilla.
 Finally the exotic aroma of cinnamon—my favourite—would waft through the house.”

-Discover the secret ingredient to make the fluffiest pancakes.
+Discover the secret ingredient for the fluffiest pancakes ever.